Is Apple In Serious Trouble? New iPhone Prices Slashed As Sales Slump And Stocks Tumble

 While there can be little doubt that Apple remains a market tour de force in terms of consumer technology on a global basis, cracks may be starting to show around the seams.
-According to reporting from Forbes, the Cupertino, California, based tech titan has been quietly slashing the price of their iPhone XR by approximately $100 — and as columnist Gordon Kelly writes, Apple is “giving the discounts to carriers and retailers so they can be passed on to buyers without Apple’s name behind it.
+According to reporting from Forbes, the Cupertino-based tech titan has been quietly slashing the price of their iPhone XR by approximately $100 — and as columnist Gordon Kelly writes, Apple is “giving the discounts to carriers and retailers so they can be passed on to buyers without Apple’s name behind it.
 Sneaky.”

 Going on to elaborate that Apple’s pricing plans remain completely unchanged on their public website in an effort to save face — and perhaps stymie recent stock losses, which are significant, per CCN — this line of thinking is surely unwelcome news both for the company’s brass as well as their most ardent consumers.
 Apple buyers have, at least hitherto, been undyingly loyal to the consumer tech brand — defying the so-called “walled garden” critique to embrace iTunes, the App Store, and several other proprietary functions.

 With the Wall Street Journal officially referring to the iPhone XR as a failure, one that threatens Apple’s core business, it seems that there can be little doubt that the company is — without reservation — seeing some very dark days at present.
-Pundits and columnists from a number of financial, and technological, publications are starting to sit up and take notice of a slump in Apple’s overall performance — both on a product-line basis as well as in terms of sales reports.
+Pundits and columnists from a number of financial and technological publications are starting to sit up and take notice of a slump in Apple’s overall performance — both on a product-line basis as well as in terms of sales reports.

 The cost difference is notable: In China, an iPhone XR starts at around $950, while Huawei’s top-end handsets start at about $600, and Xiaomi’s comparable models start at even less.
 The iPhone XS starts at around $1,250, our @zhonggg notes. https://t.co/p3VXRrNnuq